Pilgrims walking the route from Palas De Rei to Ribadiso De Baixo, along the Camino Frances, Spain, in summer

 Departure point: Palas de Rei

 Embarking on the Camino Francés pilgrimage takes you on an extraordinary journey across Spain’s picturesque landscapes and captivating towns.
-Among these, Palas De Rei, nestled in the province of Lugo, holds a distinctive place with its historical allure and warm-hearted community.
+Among these, Palas De Rei, situated in the province of Lugo, holds a distinctive place with its historical allure and warm-hearted community.

 Palas De Rei is a town that has gracefully aged with time, narrating tales of its rich past that dates back to the Roman era.
 It’s a true historical feast for those who relish the past.
 The iconic Church of San Tirso, with its awe-inspiring Romanesque architectural style, is a cherished stop for every pilgrim in town.